wandb/docs/docs/guides/launch/walkthrough.md

 ## Create a launch job

+[Launch jobs](./launch_terminology#launch-job) are the basic unit of work in W&B launch.
 The following code creates a launch job from a W&B [run](../../ref/python/run.md) using the W&B Python SDK.
 In this example, we log our code within a W&B run (see the highlighted portion of the code example).

 1. Copy the following Python code to a file named `train.py`.
 Save the file on your local machine.
-Replace the `"<your entity>"` string with your W&B entity.
+Replace `<your entity>` with your W&B entity.

     ```python title="train.py"
     import wandb